andrewklajman/rp4/README.md

 - For odd reason if i place my external hdd in usb3 then wifi will not work

 # TODO: A thought
-- Understand iproute, ifup, ifdown, iptables, ...
+- Understand iproute, ifup, ifdown, iptables, ss (sockets),...
 - Implement a firewall:
     * Is this needed with NordVpn?
     * I think it might interfere with Nordvpn maybe